Social inclusion indicators for ethnocultural groups in Canada: Local community

 Gender

-Given that the non-binary population is small, data aggregation to a two-category gender variable is sometimes necessary to protect the confidentiality of responses provided.
-In these cases, individuals in the category "non-binary persons" are distributed into the other two gender categories and are denoted by the "+" symbol.
-For more information on the "Gender" variable and information on changes of concepts over time, please consult the Age, Sex at Birth and Gender Reference Guide, Census of Population, 2021.
+Given that the non-binary population is small and to protect the confidentiality of responses provided, individuals in the category "non-binary persons" are distributed into the other two gender categories and are denoted by the "+" symbol.
+For more information on the "Gender" concept, please consult the Age, Sex at Birth and Gender reference Guide, Census of Population, 2021.

 Definitions

-Includes the population living in housing where the reference person indicated feeling "Very safe" or "Reasonably safe" from crime walking alone after dark in their neighborhood.
-Includes respondents who reported that they "Do not walk alone."
+- Includes the population living in housing where the reference person indicated feeling "Very safe" or "Reasonably safe" from crime walking alone after dark in their neighborhood.
+The percentages are calculated including the persons who reported that they "do not walk alone" in the denominator.

-Includes the population living in housing where the reference person "Somewhat unsafe" or "Very unsafe" from crime walking alone after dark in their neighborhood.
-Includes respondents who reported that they "Do not walk alone."
+- Includes the population living in housing where the reference person "Somewhat unsafe" or "Very unsafe" from crime walking alone after dark in their neighborhood.
+The percentages are calculated including the persons who reported that they "do not walk alone" in the denominator.

 Related products